krmahi/2d_ray_casting/README.md

 Lighting: Finally, you will need to add lighting to your virtual world.
 This can be done using simple techniques, such as a single light source, or more advanced techniques, such as dynamic lighting and shadows.
 ```

+# This project is purly implemented in web languages, i.e.:
+HTML
+CSS
+JS